 Composite NET Score

-Most nursing schools calculate the composite NET score on the basis of the Math score and the Reading score; others will consider the scores in the Written Expression test section also for calculating the composite NET score.
+Most nursing schools calculate the composite score of NET on the basis of the Math score and the Reading score; others will consider the scores in the Written Expression test section also for calculating the composite test score.
 A composite NET score of 60 has been laid down by most nursing schools as the minimum score required for being considered for admissions to the nursing programs being offered by them.